Woman's National Farm & Garden Association: Membership, officers, and organization

 Membership is open to any person interested in the organization's objectives.
 Within three months of its establishment, the group had 300 members.
 By 1924, the number of members had risen to 4,400, and 30 years later there were 7,000.
 Membership peaked in 1962, at approximately 9,000.
 Thereafter, the size of the organization declined; by the mid-1980s, there were approximately 5,900 members.
 Membership in 2020 stood at 1,469.

 Over its history, the organization set up branches in more than twenty states across the country, from Maine and Florida in the east to Alaska, Washington, and California in the west.
 Today, WNF&GA consists of various branches in Michigan, Ohio, Pennsylvania, and New York, plus members at large.
 The Michigan branches comprise a division.

 Past presidents include King, Clara Jane Bryant Ford (Mrs. Henry Ford) (1927–1934), and Gertrude L. Warren (of 4-H) (1952–1954).
-The current president is Patty Burnside.
+The current president is Mary Bertolini.

 Recognition

+Dedication plaque, Woman's National Farm & Garden Association Visitors Center, Temple University Ambler, Pennsylvania.

 The Ambler Arboretum of Temple University has named its visitors center in honor of the Woman's National Farm & Garden Association.
 The Ambler campus was the site of the Pennsylvania School of Horticulture for Women (PSHW), founded in 1911, as well as the founding site of the Women's National Farm and Garden Association (WNF&GA) in 1914.
 Artifacts from the School and the WNF&GA are on display in the Hilda Justice building at the Temple Ambler campus.